-Conflict of Interest Guidelines for Directors / Directors' Code of Conduct.
-The Company has adopted a written Conflict of Interest Guidelines for Directors / Directors' Code of Conduct that applies to directors of the Company.
-A copy of the Conflict of Interest Guidelines for Directors' Code of Conduct is posted on the Company's website at "www.take2games.com" and can be accessed by clicking on "Corporate," then "Corporate Governance," then "Highlights."
+Conflict of Interest Guidelines for Directors/Directors' Code of Conduct

+The Company has adopted a written Conflict of Interest Guidelines for Directors/Directors' Code of Conduct that applies to directors of the Company.
+A copy of the Conflict of Interest Guidelines for Directors/Directors' Code of Conduct is posted on the Company's website at "www.take2games.com" and can be accessed by clicking on "Policies & Conduct," then "Conflict of Interest Guidelines for Directors" or "Guidelines for Directors and Board Governance," as applicable.

-Environmental, Social and Governance Matters.
-The Company believes that focusing on corporate governance and corporate responsibility creates value for the Company, our shareholders, and other stakeholders while also helping mitigate risks, reduce costs, protect brand value, and identify market opportunities.
-In line with this belief, we have recently formed a management committee with respect to environmental, social and governance matters, which will be overseen by the Corporate Governance Committee.
-The goal of this committee will be to ensure that corporate responsibility and sustainability considerations are incorporated into our corporate strategy, disclosure, and long-term goals to maintain and advance sustainable shareholder value.
-Areas on which this committee will focus include board diversity and refreshment, human capital management, cybersecurity and sustainability.
+Environmental, Social and Governance Matters

+The Company believes that focusing on corporate governance and corporate responsibility creates value for the Company, our employees, our shareholders, our consumers and other stakeholders while also helping mitigate risks, reduce costs, protect brand value, and identify market opportunities.
+The Company oversees environmental, social and governance ("ESG") matters using the following structure:

+The Company seeks to ensure that corporate responsibility and sustainability considerations are incorporated into our corporate strategy, disclosure, and long-term goals to maintain and advance sustainable shareholder value.
+We recently published our first ESG Report incorporating the Sustainability Accounting Standards Board standards and the Task Force on Climate-Related Financial Disclosures recommendations.
+The report highlights the Company's efforts across key environmental, social, and governance topics and can be found on our Investor Relations webpage.
+The information on our website is not incorporated by reference in this Proxy Statement.
+Areas on which this committee continues to focus include board diversity and refreshment, human capital management, cybersecurity, sustainability and community.

-Board Diversity and Refreshment.
-The Board of Directors believes that it benefits from having a diverse group of directors, including based on experience, gender, ethnicity and other factors.
-The Board of Directors, has taken a deliberate approach to refreshment, with four of our eight director nominees having served for five years or less, and all four of these recent additions being female and/or a minority.
+Board Diversity and Refreshment

+The Board of Directors routinely reviews the composition of the Board and believes that it benefits from having a diverse group of directors, including based on experience, gender, ethnicity and other factors.
+The Board has taken a deliberate approach to refreshment, with a new director joining in three of the prior four years and five of our ten director nominees having served for seven years or less.
+Four of the five most recent additions to the Board are female and/or members of an underrepresented group.